Smartphones with a near-infrared camera for 3D face or palm/vein recognition

 to the camera is measured (for each pixel), so the distance

-- sometimes a specific light source is needed: structured light (lines or points), laser (VCSEL),
+- in general, a specific light source is needed: structured light (lines or points), laser (VCSEL),

 rarely in the visible domain as it is annoying for the eyes...